AztecProtocol/aztec-v1/README.md

 ### Pre Requisites

-Make sure you are using Yarn.
+Make sure you are using Yarn ^1.15.2.
 To install using brew:

 ```bash
 brew install yarn